-The Hartford Award for Research and Practice (HARP) for Doctoral Dissertation Research Proposals is an award to support qualified doctoral students whose dissertation focuses on improving the health and health care of older adults.
+The Hartford Award for Research and Practice (HARP) for Doctoral Dissertation Research Proposals is a small grant that supports qualified doctoral students whose dissertation focuses on improving the health and health care of older adults.
 It is awarded to Ph.D. students during the final stages of dissertation research in the OHSU School of Nursing Ph.D. program and administered by the Hartford Center of Gerontological Excellence (HCGE).

 One may apply for HARP support when the dissertation proposal has been approved by the faculty committee and IRB.
 Funding begins upon the IRB approval and award notification from the HCGE, and is expected to be spent within one year thereafter.
 There is a rolling deadline.
 Please contact the HCGE project administrator for more information.